vdukhovni/danecheck/README.md

 Haskell and stack can be downloaded from https://www.haskell.org/platform/ and are available as packages for various operating systems.

-- Older versions of "stack" can be used to install a more current version, which typically installs into ~/.local/bin
+- Older versions of `stack` can be used to install a more current version, which typically installs into `~/.local/bin`.

       $ stack upgrade
       $ stack update

+### Developement libraries and headers

+Some of the Haskell packages required for `danecheck` depend on optional C-libraries that may require the installation of additional OS packages.
+Below is a partial list of known optional dependencies absent on some systems.
+There are likely more on some systems.

+* libicu for Unicode to ASCII conversion of domain names

 ### Clone the danecheck Git repository and submodules